How a Virtual Assistant for Mental Health Practices Transforms Care

 Practical Applications in Therapy Workflows

 Success starts with using the right tech for real clinic needs.
 Intake is a strong first step.
-Instead of paper forms, a virtual assistant collects symptoms, background, and insurance info.
+Instead of paper forms, a virtual medical assistant collects symptoms, background, and insurance info.
 They upload it straight to the clinic system.

 This cuts front-desk time.
 Some clinics saw 40% fewer intake calls after adding virtual assistants.
 During care, virtual assistants send weekly check-ins by text or voice.
 Clinicians get alerts when scores change a lot, helping them focus sessions.
 Fewer missed visits means better care and stronger clinic income.